samlanka/RevEnggPolicy/README.md

 # RevEngg_Policy

-The IPython notebook provides a tabular Q-learning algorithm for OpenAI FrozenLake8x8 Environment.
+The Jupyter notebook provides a tabular Q-learning algorithm for OpenAI FrozenLake8x8 Environment.
 The environment is modified so to make the actions determinstic.
 This functions as a deterministic policy, gridworld environment.